mhurley100/pands-problem-set/README.md

 ## To download this repository:

 1. Go to GitHub
-2. Click the download button
+2. Click the Clone or download button

 ## How to run the code:

 1. Python needs to be installed
+2. Using the Command Line interface execute each solution

 ## Each problem set contains the following:

-Solution-1.py - aggregates from 0 to a given number
+Solution-1.py - This solution aggregates from 0 to a positive number input by the user.
-Solution-2.py
-Solution-3.py
-Solution-4.py
-Solution-5.py
-Solution-6.py
-Solution-7.py
+Solution-2.py - This solution checks if today starts with T.
+Solution-3.py - This solution returns integers divisible by 6 but not 12 for a specified range Solution-4.py - This is the Collatz solution Solution-5.py - This solution tests if a number is prime Solution-6.py - This solution returns every second word in a sentence Solution-7.py
 Solution-8.py
 Solution-9.py